Dolly Chaiwala

-Sunil Patil (born 27 December 1998), popularly known as Dolly Chaiwala, is an Indian tea vendor and social media personality from Nagpur, Maharashtra.
+Sunil Patil (सुनील पाटिल) (born 27 December 1998), popularly known as Dolly Chaiwala, is an Indian tea vendor and social media personality.
 He gained national attention for his flamboyant tea-making style and distinctive persona.
 Dolly's style and attire are inspired by South Indian cinema, the character Jack Sparrow played by Johnny Depp, and Rajinikanth's iconic gestures.
 Dolly went viral in February 2024 after a video showed him serving tea to Microsoft co-founder Bill Gates, leading to widespread media coverage and turning his tea stall, Dolly Ki Tapri, into a popular local attraction.

 Early life

-Sunil Patil was born on December 27, 1998, in Nagpur, Maharashtra, India, into a middle-class Buddhist family.
+Sunil Patil was born on December 27, 1998, in Nagpur, Maharashtra, India.
 His elder brother, Shailesh Patil, has supported him in his tea-selling ventures.
 He studied until the 10th grade at a local public school before dropping out due to financial difficulties.
 His nickname “Dolly” comes from a former girlfriend, and "Chaiwala" means tea vendor in Hindi, referring to his profession.